Meatloaf Without Breadcrumbs

-When you want a satisfying and nutritious dinner recipe, try this Gluten-Free Meatloaf made without breadcrumbs.
-I’ve swapped out breadcrumbs with almond flour in this classic American dish made gluten-free, grain-free, and perfect for your hungry family.
+When you want a satisfying and nutritious dinner recipe, try this juicy meatloaf recipe made without breadcrumbs.
+Instead, I used almond flour in this classic American dish made gluten-free, grain-free, and perfect for your hungry family.

 Lean ground beef and almond flour put a healthy spin on a family classic!
-This Gluten-Free Meatloaf recipe is moist, easy to make, and tastes amazing next to my Instant Pot Mashed Potatoes.
+It’s an easy meatloaf recipe that the whole family will love.

-- This meatloaf recipe without breadcrumbs ditches the gluten and the grains without losing any of the flavor or great texture.
-It’s also dairy-free!
+- Most meatloaf recipes use breadcrumbs to help keep the loaf shape.
+This version ditches the gluten and the grains without losing any of the flavor or great texture.
+It’s perfect if you’re watching carbs or you’re on a gluten-free diet.

 - The oven does most of the work.
 Prep time is only 10 minutes which means you have ample time to work on side dishes (or do other things) while it cooks.